KofTwentyTwo/Claritas/docs/PHASE0_TESTING.md

 ---

-### Test 2: Action Appears in Menu
+### Test 2: Action Appears in Menus

-**Expected Result:** "Claritas" menu group appears in editor context menu
+**Expected Result:** "Claritas" menu appears in both top-level menu bar and editor context menu

 **Steps:**
+1. Check top menu bar for "Claritas" menu (should be after "Tools")
+2. Click "Claritas" menu
+3. Verify "Format Current Line (POC)" action is listed with `⌘F6` shortcut
-1. Open any file in the editor (create a test .txt or .java file)
+4. Open any file in the editor (create a test .txt or .java file)
-2. Right-click in the editor
+5. Right-click in the editor
-3. Look for "Claritas" menu at the bottom
+6. Look for "Claritas" menu at the bottom
-4. Expand the "Claritas" submenu
+7. Expand the "Claritas" submenu

 **Success Criteria:**
+- ✅ "Claritas" menu appears in top menu bar (after Tools)
-- ✅ "Claritas" menu appears
+- ✅ "Claritas" menu appears in editor context menu
-- ✅ "Format Current Line (POC)" action is visible
+- ✅ "Format Current Line (POC)" action is visible in both locations
+- ✅ Keyboard shortcut `⌘F6` (Mac) or `Ctrl+F6` (Windows/Linux) is shown

 ---